codeztech-atique/codeztech-atique/README.md

 **🚀 Developer Advocate @ Zoom | AI, ML & Multi-Agent Systems | Tech Mentor | Startup Enabler | Guinness World Record Holder**

-With over a decade of experience in full-stack web development, I currently work as a **Developer Advocate at Zoom**, where I lead the development of internal platforms using technologies like **React, Angular, Java Spring Boot, Node.js, API Gateway, Lambda, Docker, MongoDB, Postgres, Elasticsearch**, **AWS** and **GCP**.
+With over a decade of experience in full-stack web development, I currently work as a **Developer Advocate at Zoom**, where I lead the development of internal platforms using technologies like **React, Angular, Java Spring Boot, Node.js, API Gateway, Lambda, Docker, MongoDB, Postgres, RAG, MCP, Agentic AI, Elasticsearch**, **AWS** and **GCP**.
 I build scalable, user-focused web applications that solve real-world business challenges and improve digital experiences.

 Beyond my role at Zoom, I actively **collaborate with startups** to design and build their products—helping founders take ideas from vision to launch.
 I specialize in integrating **AI, ML, and multi-agent systems** to power intelligent workflows in **customer service, marketing automation, SEO, and data analysis**.
 I use platforms like ChatGPT, Grok AI, DeepSeek, and custom LLM orchestration to create scalable agentic architectures that deliver business value.